 UNDER ONE ROOF

-Take advantage of all-around convenience in handling your everyday money matters, Hereat a single location-you can:
+Take advantage of all-around convenience in handling your everyday money matters.
+Hereat a single location-you can:

 - Enjoy checking account service

 - Build up your savings

-- Borrow at low cost

 Safeguard your valuables

-only at a FULL-SCALE BANK such as ours,
+only at a FULL-SCALE BANK such as ours.

+Borrow at low cost

 ... and make use of the many special facilities -and the varied financial experience-available

 MAKE OUR BANK YOUR FINANCIAL HEADQUARTERS!
 Alabama Exchange Bank

 Member

 Federal Reserve System and Federal Deposit Insurance Corporation

 P.O.
 Box 728 Tuskegee, Alabama

+early in the first quarter, when quarter-SERMON OF THE WEEK (CONTINUED FROM PAGE TWO) RED BELL CAFE AND POOLROOM Entertainment as you like it.
+138 Menroe St. Montgomery, Ala.

+CAMPUS BOOTERY

-featuring For Men
+featuring

 Thom McAn

 Nunn-Bush

 Crosley Square For Ladies

 Citations

 Vogue Esprit

 Back to School

 Phone: 727-3150 455 Montgomery Rd.
 Tuskegee Institute, Ala.

-New Selma Group Aids With Medical Problems busy organizing a community-action group to help the Negro community deal with its medical and health care problems.
+New Selma Group Aids With Medical Problems SELMA--Local Negroes here are busy organizing a community-action group to help the Negro community deal with its medical and health care problems.
 The group, which is called the Association for the Improvement of Medical Service (AIMS), is probably the first of its kind in the Alabama Black Belt.
 It was started about a month ago, when the Medical Committee for Human Rights, a group of Northern doctors based in Selma, sponsored several meetings in the Negro community to discuss medical problems.
-"We knew there was a problem in the community." said Mrs. Emma Johnson, acting chairman of AIMS, "but we didn't know what the community could do to help solve it.
+"We knew there was a problem in the community," said Mrs. Emma Johnson, acting chairman of AIMS, "but we didn't know what the community could do to help solve it.
 The meetings were where we saw the possibility of a group like this being formed."
 AIMS already has about ten active workers, some with medical training.
-As soon as it can get completely organized, Mrs. Johnson said, AIMS hopes l.
-Advise Negroes on how to takeadvantage of available public health facilities.
-2. Press for improved and increased health facilities available to Negroes.
-3. Investigate and file complaints on any discrimination in public health 4.
-Provide medical information and advice to the Negro community.
+As soon as it can get completely organized, Mrs. Johnson said, AIMS hopes Advise Negroes on how to take advantage of available public health facilities.
+Press for improved and increased health facilities available to Negroes.
+Investigate and file complaints on any discrimination in public health care.

+4. Provide medical information and advice to the Negro community.